J-1 Visa Holders, as well as J-2 Dependents, Need a Compliant Health Insurance Plan

 Another revision is the addition of two new rating categories, the ‘‘A-’’ rating by Fitch Ratings, Inc., and the ‘‘A3’’ rating by Moody’s Investor Services will now be accepted with the other rating agencies of AM Best, ISI, Standard and Poor’s and Weiss.

-Although the new plan requirements went into effect on January 5, 2015, sponsoring organization had until May 15, 2015, to amend their insurance coverage and plan benefits to meet the new requirements.
+Although the new plan requirements went into effect on January 5, 2015, the sponsoring organization had until May 15, 2015, to amend their insurance coverage and plan benefits to meet the new requirements.
 All sponsoring organizations should now be compliant.

 The US Dept. of State is updating and amending the program guidelines for J-1 (AKA Exchange Visitor Program) that govern the designation of sponsors and the overall administration of the Program.
 This update encompasses technical changes to the general provisions and addresses public diplomacy and foreign policy concerns, including the Department’s ability to monitor sponsors to protect the health, safety, and welfare of foreign nationals who come to the United States as exchange visitors.